I'm Stephen Yang, researching

 Who's Stephen?

 I'm Stephen Yang, a writer, researcher, and futurist.
-I ruminate on where the future holds with the advent of new media, computing technologies, and artificial intelligence.
+I study the politics of future-making in and around new media, computing technologies, and artificial intelligence.

 Presently, I'm pursuing my PhD at the